DinoChiesa/ApiLoadGen/README.md

         "token":"{login_token}",
         "otherStuff":"ABCDEF"
       },

+You should use single quotes within the extract functions if you need quotes.
+Or, escape the double quotes.

 If you want the request rate to vary over time, you need to specify a load profile in